 Over Christmas break, I spent a few weeks reorganizing my basement so that I could have a work out space.
 Our basement is unfinished and nothing fancy, but I laid down a big piece of carpet where I can store my bench and weights.
 (Yes, of course everyone thinks it’s an ideal place to play with all of their toys!)

+I like working out at home because I can just run down in my sweats at any old time that works for me.
 I walk about twenty to thirty minutes every day.
 David mowed me a path through the back section of our property that I can walk while the kids are watching a show inside.
 Sometimes it’s really cold or wet and I have to walk on the driveway, but it’s always a pleasant time where I can listen to a podcast or talk to my sister.
 I’m proud of myself that I overcame the mental barrier of walking outdoors even in a Midwest winter (Evgeniia is from Canada and walks outside all winter, so I didn’t have a lot of excuses!)

 Where I’m at Now

-When I wrote this post, I had to think hard about all the dozens of micro changes I made over the last six months!
+When I wrote this post, I had to think hard about all the micro changes I made over the last six months!
 It happened very gradually with lots of falling off and getting back on, so I can’t point to one thing that changed overnight.

 Maybe you are wondering if this is something you can do too.
 It absolutely is.
 You just have to be willing to ask yourself bold questions and answer them honestly.
 It might take a few times of eating six oreos and a scoop of ice cream at 2pm on a Wednesday without knowing why before you do know why.